mattdsteele/steele.blue/blog/_posts/2016-09-08-custom-elements-angularjs.markdown

 At work, we maintain an enterprise component library, like many large orgs do.
 It's currently built as a set of Angular 1 directives.
-As we begin to investigate Angular 2, we want to make the migration process smooth as butter.
+As we begin to investigate Angular, we want to make the migration process smooth as butter.

-We *could* rebuild the component library as a set of Angular 2 components, and Angular 1 interoperability could come through the [ngUpgrade module](https://angular.io/docs/ts/latest/guide/upgrade.html), probably.
+We *could* rebuild the component library as a set of Angular components, and AngularJS interoperability could come through the [ngUpgrade module](https://angular.io/docs/ts/latest/guide/upgrade.html), probably.

-But this begs the question: what happens when we ditch Angular 2?
+But this begs the question: what happens when we ditch Angular?
 Our components would again be dependent on a single framework, and they'd have to be rewritten once again.

 Building your company's component library on Custom Elements solves multiple problems.

-Short-term, it helps you migrate from Angular 1 to Angular 2, since both applications can use the same component library.
+Short-term, it helps you migrate from AngularJS 1.x to Angular, since both applications can use the same component library.

 Long-term, it helps isolate your company's component library from the Sturm und Drang of front-end frameworks.
 So long as a framework interacts with the DOM (and they all do), they can use your components.